Hammacher Schlemmer

 Hammacher Schlemmer /ˈhæməkər ˈʃlɛmər/ is an American retailer and catalog company based in Niles, Illinois.
+A going-out-of-business sale was initiated in October 2025, with hints of a relaunch in the future.

 History

 Hammacher Schlemmer began as a hardware store specializing in hard-to-find tools in the Bowery district of New York City in 1848.
 Owned by proprietors Charles Tollner and Mr. R. Stern, it became one of the first national hardware stores.
 A few months later, Stern withdrew and Tollner continued the business until 1859, moving in 1857 to 209 Bowery.
 In 1859, family friend Albert Hammacher invested $5,000 in the company and the name was changed to C. Tollner and A. Hammacher.

 Early in the Civil War, a severe coin shortage in New York City made it nearly impossible for retailers to make change for their customers.
 In response to this shortage, the United States government allowed merchants to mint their own coins, known as "rebellion tokens" or "copperheads".
 The store, at that point called Hammacher & Tollner, began distributing its own copper coins until the government ordered Hammacher & Tollner to cease.

 During the 1860s, William Schlemmer, Tollner's nephew by marriage, gradually bought out his stake in the company.
 When Tollner died in 1867, 26-year-old Schlemmer entered into a partnership with Hammacher and Peter F. Taaks.
 As a result, the company changed its name to Hammacher & Co.
 William Schlemmer had been actively involved with the business since 1853, when he had moved to New York City from Germany at age twelve and worked at the storefront.
 After a few years, Taaks resigned.
 Because Schlemmer owned a greater portion of the company, the name was changed in 1883 to the present style of Hammacher Schlemmer & Co.

 Hammacher Schlemmer was among the first companies to install a telephone in their store, as well as one of the original subscribers to the Bell Telephone Company Directory.
 Hammacher Schlemmer was also the first retailer to offer a number of products, such as the "Tourist Autokit," the pop-up toaster (1930), the electric toothbrush (1955), and the telephone answering machine (1968), in the United States.

 Hammacher Schlemmer began printing and distributing a company catalog in 1881.
 In 1912, it printed its largest catalog to date, spanning 1,112 pages.
 A hardbound copy of the 1912 catalog is housed in the Smithsonian’s permanent collection.
-By 1926, the Hammacher Schlemmer had moved uptown to a larger space at the company's present location of East 57th Street.
+By 1926, Hammacher Schlemmer had moved uptown to a larger space at the company's present location of East 57th Street.

 Hammacher resigned in 1892, leaving the whole company to Schlemmer serving as the President and Treasurer and his son William F. Schlemmer, to be named Vice President several years later.